Nellaker-group/FairUnsupervisedRepresentations/README.md

 # Training

-We learned unsupervised representations encoding phenotypic knowledge and invariant to the batch effect confounder.
+We learned unsupervised representations encoding phenotype knowledge and invariant to the batch effect confounder.
 This was achieved by implementing an adversarial learning protocol, as depicted in Figure 2.

 ![](architecture.png)